ronkeizer/vpc/README.md

                    xlab = "Time (hrs)",
                    title="VPC Theophylline model")

 _Note: If you imported the data from NONMEM, the VPC function will automatically detect column names from NONMEM, such as ID, TIME, DV.
-If not, you might have to change the variable names for the dependent and independent variable, as well as the individual._
+If you simulated data in R or got the data from a different software, you'll probably have to change the variable names for the dependent and independent variable, and the individual index._

 ### Censored data

-The example below artificially induces an LLOQ of 5 for the above model / dataset, and generates a VPC for the probability of censoring.
+The `vpc_cens()` function can be used to create a VPC for the probability of left- or right-censoring such as in the case of data <LLOQ or >ULOQ.
+There is no need to add a variable to the dataset to flag the censored cases, the function only requires the `lloq` or `uloq`.
+The example below artificially induces an LLOQ of 5 for the above model / dataset, and generates a VPC for the probability of left-censoring.

-     vpc_loq <- vpc_cens(sim, obs, lloq = 5)
+     vpc_cens(sim, obs, lloq = 5)

 ### Time-to-event data